 DISCUSSION:

 Several ways of isolating PBMCs have been developed, and each has their own advantages and limitations28.
 We routinely collect up to 50 mL of blood in five 10 mL tubes containing anticoagulant.
 The volume of the blood for PBMC isolation depends on several factors such as health and age of the research subject and also on phlebotomist expertise.
 A critical procedural step in the protocol is the formation of the step gradient.
 Poor layering may result in partial or complete failure of PBMCs to sediment at the interface.
 We prefer the under-layering method described here, as it is easy to start the bottom layer.
 To completely dispense all of the density medium below the blood, it is critical to use a pipet aid with no air leaks.
 Contamination of the PBMC fraction by undesired cell types can be minimized by careful and consistent collection of the buffy coat, which should be performed in the same way for each isolation.
-If PBMCs will not be further fractionated, collecting different amounts of the density gradiesnt and plasma layers between isolations should be avoided.
+If PBMCs will not be further fractionated, collecting different amounts of the density gradient and plasma layers between isolations should be avoided.
 RBC lysis is performed to minimize the potential impact of contaminating RBC- and reticulocyte-derived RNA on downstream gene expression analyses.
-Hypotonic lysis will be inhibited by excess isotonic was buffer.
+Hypotonic lysis will be inhibited by excess isotonic buffer.

 Further isolation of T cell subset is important for molecular studies.
 Here we described subsequent CD4+CD45RO+ T cells selection by negative selection to remove undesired cell types.
 Negative selection relies on antibodies recognizing specific cell surface markers for all undesired cells.
 Antibody coated cells are then removed by magnetic beads.
-This selection protocol removes unwanted cells while allowing untouched and unstimulated target cells, which is essential in studying gene activation, to flow freely pass the magnetic beads.
-However, care must be taken to avoid cell clumps, which will occlude the flow past the beads, and reduce the final purity of selected CD4+ CD45RO+ T cells.
+This selection protocol removes unwanted cells while allowing untouched and unstimulated target cells remain free-floating which is essential in studying gene activation.
+However, care must be taken to avoid cell clumps, which will reduce the final purity of selected CD4+ CD45RO+ T cells.
 Ethylenediaminetetraacetic acid (EDTA) present in the selection buffer minimizes cell clumping.
-Yield of T cells depends on factors such as initial volume of the blood, patients variable such as the treatment being administered to the patient and disease stage at the time of sample collection.
+Yield of T cells depends on factors such as initial volume of the blood, patient variables such as the treatment being administered to the patient and disease stage at the time of sample collection.
 Treatment given to the patients may also affect the cell viability.
 In addition, sample collection before any procedure such as photopheresis also have positive impact on CD4+CD45RO+ T cells purity.
 We have observed that sample collection after photopheresis treatment procedure has negative impact on CD4+CD45RO+ T cells yield.

 Neoplastic T cell clones from SS patients most frequently express surface markers consistent with a mature, memory CD4 T cell phenotype29,30.
 However, phenotypic plasticity has been occasionally observed with respect to surface markers including CD4, CD45RO, CD45RA, CD7 and/or CD2631.
-Previous studies have also shown the heterogeneity in CD45RO and CD45RA expression among SS patients29.
-Moreover, this heterogeneity is not significant as shown in the literature where majority of SS cases are still CD45RO+.
-Roelens et al.31 also showed that SS may exhibit interindividual and intraindividual heterogeneity with mixed population of naïve (TN), TCM, transitional memory (TTM), effector memory (TEM), and terminal effector memory (TEMRA) subsets.
+Previous studies have also shown the heterogeneity in CD45RO and CD45RA expression among SS patients29, whereas the majority of SS cases are still CD45RO+.
+Roelens et al.31 also showed that SS may exhibit interindividual and intraindividual heterogeneity with mixed population of naïve (TN), central memory (TCM), transitional memory (TTM), effector memory (TEM), and terminal effector memory (TEMRA) subsets.
 However, their results clearly show that majority of the SS cells has TCM phenotype.
-We focused our study on the surface immunophenotype of the most common SS patients, and confirmed phenotype by flow cytometry.
+We focused our study on the CD45RO+ surface immunophenotype most common in SS patients, and confirmed phenotype by flow cytometry.
 In planning studies of T cell subsets in patients, it is important to consider phenotypic heterogeneity of the disease being studied, and purification strategy may therefore be adjusted as needed to obtain the desired T cell population for analysis.